“I WANT TO BE A GREAT MOTHER AND SO MUCH MORE”

 When I became a mum for the first time I couldn’t comprehend how I could feel so fulfilled, and yet, so lost at the same time.

-Fast forward two years – I became a mum.
+Then, I became a mum.
 Motherhood!
 I could totally do this! – well that’s what I thought.
 Nothing prepared me for all those highs and lows to come.
 My baby brought me new levels of joy I didn’t even know possible, and kept me on my toes all day.
 But somewhere between the gummy smiles and toddler shenanigans, I was beginning to feel a strange void in my life.

-Becoming a mother had no doubt brought a new, stronger sense of purpose to my life, but I felt like I was losing sight of parts of me – parts of the little girl with all her grand plans – parts of the adventurous woman with a map – parts of the relationships I valued.
+Becoming a mother for the first time had no doubt brought a new, stronger sense of purpose to my life, but I felt like I was losing sight of parts of me – parts of the little girl with all her grand plans – parts of the adventurous woman with a map – parts of the relationships I really valued.
 And although I was constantly told to pour myself into this stage “because it all passes so quickly” and that I had the rest of my life “to do the things I wanted to” – this was not a choice I wanted to make.
-I wanted to be a great mother AND so much more.